Malassezia Yeast on Scalp: How to Reduce it?

 The presence of excess Malassezia on the scalp can cause dandruff, seborrheic dermatitis, and fungal acne.
 If you have an oily scalp and skin, daily washing may be appropriate.

-For dandruff, an anti-dandruff shampoo that should be used at least 2 to 3 times a week.
+For dandruff, an anti-dandruff shampoo should be used at least 2 to 3 times a week.
 For seborrheic dermatitis, a medicated anti-seborrheic dermatitis pyrithione zinc shampoo can be used daily or 2 to 3 times a week.
-For fungal acne, anti-dandruff and anti-seborrheic dermatitis OTC shampoo can help soothe this condition.
+For fungal acne, anti-dandruff, and anti-seborrheic dermatitis, OTC shampoo can help soothe this condition.
 If not improving, a doctor may suggest a specific topical anti-fungal medication or an anti-fungal shampoo.

 What makes Malassezia worse?